shawnr/practical-javascript/data-types/58-working-with-text.md

 As we can see, it's possible to do operations within the expression tags.
 This makes Template Literals even more flexible and useful.

+## Exercises
+Please try working these exercises to practice some of the skills we've learned in this section.

 {% exercise %}
 Split the String `shoppingList` into an array on the commas.